elstondsouza/Elstons-blog/content/blog/covid3d.md

 > Mutations are changes in the genetic code of an organism.
 They typically happen when replication or repair occurs.

 Now, while most people think of X-Men mutants when they hear the word *mutation*, but far from it.
-Mutations, in most cases, are benign, that is they don't don't change anything to the organism.
+Mutations, in most cases, are benign, that is they don't change the organism's power.

-With that said
+With that said, some do.
+But the tricky bit in genomics research is figuring out which mutations do and which don't.

 # Mutations and SARS-CoV2?

+Mutations such as the infamous D614G in Spike have caused media to go overboard.
+D614G, does according to recent reports increase viral transmission.

+However, we don't think this mutation will hamper current vaccine efforts.
+Antibodies will still recognize the Spike protein and kickstart an immune response to protect your body.
+At least according to [current reports](https://www.csiro.au/en/News/News-releases/2020/Covid19-expert-commentary-D614G-mutation-of-SARS-CoV-2)

+Proteins are very complex things.
+Sometimes little mutations can have drastic effects.
+But what we know is that the function of a protein is completely determined by its structure.

+But mutations can happen at any time.
+Certain mutations, for example, may stop a drug from capturing a protein.
+Our research and analysis showed that mutations in the Main Protease, where quite a few drugs target, may not be completely effective.
+This is because many mutations happen there, each of them slightly change the protein in slightly different ways.

+This, is what is called drug resistance.
+If such mutations become more frequent, due to mismanaged outbreaks, then we are back to square one.

 # Why is this important?

-Mutations have been very important for a couple of reasons :
+Despite, already compelling reasons to ensure our drugs work over time.
+There is also another neat interpretation with mutations.

+This has to do with the beauty of evolution.
+Mutations that happen in parts of the protein that are essential are usually lost.
+This is because nature selects for the one's that are advantageous due to selective pressures.

-1. They let us appreciate the evolutionary nature of the viruses.
-Although a slight caveat can be introduced due the huge founders effects that we have seen with COVID-19.
+They let us appreciate the evolutionary nature of the viruses.
+Although a slight caveat is the huge founders effects that we have seen with COVID-19.

-2. We can target better drugs and vaccines.
-To the right person / right strain and so on.
-Mutations can block drug binding pockets, but most importantly can lead to drug/vaccine resistance.

-3. Evolutionary conserved regions, can serve as attractive drug targets.
+> A founder's effect is when a mutation becomes frequent, not due to natural selection, but when it is first introduced into a new place.
+If say COVID-19 outbreaks happen in a place where there is little social distancing observed, they a certain mutation will become more frequent regardless whether it is advantageous or not.
+It's just got lucky.

 # What can we do about it?

+In order to stay a step ahead of the virus, we can try to figure out what mutations are present.
+And also try to simulate what mutations are possible.
+If this is done, they we have an understanding of

 Recently, our work in the Ascher lab was published in [Nature Genetics](https://www.nature.com/articles/s41588-020-0693-3/)